 From the online pre-registration procedure to paying tuition fees – here you will find everything you need to know to help you take your first step to enroll!

 How can I complete my studies in Vienna?

 You must come to the JKU campus in person at least once in order to be admitted to the program.

 Faculty members hold courses at the JKU campus.
-The courses are streamed live or shown via video conference at the JKU's satellite campus in Vienna.
+The courses are streamed live or shown via video conference at the JKU's satellite campus in Vienna (German only).

 Most of the examinations can also be taken in Vienna.

 Can I complete the AI Program from abroad via Distance Learning?

 No. You must come to Linz in person at least once in order to officially enroll in the degree program and some courses will require your physical presence either in Linz or Vienna.